 The CLHF, ICF/DD-CN, or PDHC may use physical restraints only in compliance with State and Federal regulations and statutes.
-The Waiver Agency or DHCS will confirm that the CLHF, ICF/DD-CN, or PDHC facility maintain internal policies and procedures that include staff education and training in the administration and monitoring of restraints.
-If a facility does not meet this requirement, the CLHF, ICF/DD-CN, or PDHC facility will not be permitted to serve as Waiver providers.
+The Waiver Agency or DHCS will confirm that the CLHF, ICF/DD-CN, or PDHC maintain internal policies and procedures that include staff education and training in the administration and monitoring of restraints.
+If a facility does not meet this requirement, the CLHF or ICF/DD-CN will not be permitted to serve as Waiver providers.